Treatment and Recovery

 Drug and alcohol treatment is intended to help people who are addicted stop compulsive drug/alcohol seeking.
 Treatment can come in many different forms, be conducted in different settings, and last for various periods of time.
 Since drug or alcohol dependency is generally a chronic disorder, short-term rehabilitation is typically not enough.
 Treatment is a lengthy process that often requires several types of care and monitoring.1

 There are a multitude of evidence-based methods to addiction treatment.
-Treatment curricula within specialized programs may include behavioral therapy, medications, or their combination.
+Treatment curricula within specialized programs may include cognitive-behavioral therapy and other therapeutic modalities, medications, or their combination.
 The unique form of care or combination of treatment approaches will vary according to the individual needs of a patient.1

 Basic Drug & Alcohol Treatment Programs